meta-llama/llama-stack/docs/getting_started.md

 image_type: docker
 ```

-The following command allows you to build a Docker image with the name `docker-local`
+The following command allows you to build a Docker image with the name `<name>`
 ```
-llama stack build ./llama_stack/distribution/example_configs/docker/local-docker-example-build.yaml --name docker-local
+llama stack build --config <name>-build.yaml

 Dockerfile created successfully in /tmp/tmp.I0ifS2c46A/DockerfileFROM python:3.10-slim
 WORKDIR /app